 From psychotic villains to ingenious heroes, here are our picks for the most manipulative anime characters who stand out.

 13. Kichimura Washuu (Tokyo Ghoul)

 Kichimura Washuu was first introduced as a minor character, but later turned out to be the primary antagonist of Tokyo Ghoul.

 He's known by several other names, including Furuta and Souta, and he also has Rize's Kagune implanted in him that allowed him to become a One-Eyed Ghoul like our protagonist Ken Kaneki.

 While he initially appeared clumsy, weak, and strange, he was later revealed to be quite a dark character.
 His nihilistic point of view drove him to toy with everyone around him, both humans and ghouls.

 12. Cain Madhouse (To the Abandoned Sacred Beasts)

 If it weren't for his greed for power, the story of To the Abandoned Sacred Beasts would've ended peacefully with Hank killing all the Incarnates as planned.
 But Cain Madhouse had more sinister ideas up his sleeve and betrayed his friend, unleashing all the Incarnates on the world.

 His plan was to rule the land with fear and power, manipulating his former allies-turned-monsters to do his evil bidding.
 And it worked!
 He became the leader of a band of powerful, fierce, yet uncontrollable monsters that wreak unspeakable havoc everywhere.

-While Uchiha Obito manipulated and used Nagato for his own purposes, what he didn't realize was that someone was pulling his own strings.
+While Obito Uchiha manipulated Nagato for his own purposes, what he didn't realize was that someone was pulling his own strings.